GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/provisiongcp.md

 ```

 Where:
-* `DEFAULT_PROJECT`: the ID of the Google Cloud project to provision the resources to deploy the solution.
+* `DEFAULT_PROJECT` is the ID of the Google Cloud project to provision the resources to deploy the solution.
-* `DEFAULT_REGION`: the default region where to provision resources.
+* `DEFAULT_REGION` is the default region where to provision resources.
 Please see the [Supported Cloud Regions](./prerequisites.md#supported-cloud-regions-and-services) section for recommendations.
-* `DEFAULT_ZONE`: the default [zone](https://cloud.google.com/compute/docs/regions-zones) where to provision the optional sandbox VM.
+* `DEFAULT_ZONE` is the default [zone](https://cloud.google.com/compute/docs/regions-zones) where to provision the optional sandbox VM.
 A value for the zone has to be provided but the zone will only be used for the optional sandbox VM.
-* `VIAI_STORAGE_BUCKET_LOCATION`: the location where to create the Cloud Storage buckets.
+* `VIAI_STORAGE_BUCKET_LOCATION` is the location where to create the Cloud Storage buckets.
-* `GOOGLE_CLOUD_DEFAULT_USER_EMAIL`: the user email of Anthos administrator.
-This user will be assigned required roles to configure the Anthos.
+* `GOOGLE_CLOUD_DEFAULT_USER_EMAIL` is the user email of Anthos administrator.
+This user will be assigned required roles to configure Anthos Bare Metal.

 3. Ensure that you have the Docker daemon running